domingi/domingi/README.md

-### Hi there 👋
+## Hi there 👋

+### Web developer
 Looking for a job or internship as a Frontend Developer.

 In September 2022, I decided to retrain in IT.
 Before that, I worked as a digital marketer, building business processes to generate traffic to websites and receive targeted user actions (requests, registrations, purchases).

 In the course of my work, I was in constant communication with developers, supervised the production of sites, translated customer requirements into tasks.
 I wanted to become a developer myself.
-As a result, I chose the direction and now I am studying as a Frontend developer at Hexlet.
+As a result, I choose the direction and finished studying as a Frontend developer at Hexlet.

-During my studies, I completed the following projects:
+### Portfolio 💻
+- [Chat](https://github.com/domingi/frontend-project-12) - very simplified analogue of Slack.
+This is a real-time application in React/Redux, using AJAX, REST, websockets, React (with hooks) + Redux (@reduxjs/toolkit) + Formik;
 - [RSS Aggregator](https://github.com/domingi/rss-aggregator) - a service for aggregating RSS feeds.
 Add an unlimited number of RSS feeds, updates them itself and adds new entries to the general feed;
 - [Difference Calculator](https://github.com/domingi/frontend-project-46) - CLI utility that determines the difference between two data structures with the possibility of three types of output to the console;
 - [Mind Games](https://github.com/domingi/frontend-project-44) - a set of five console games, built on the principle of popular mobile applications for pumping the brain.